matplotlib/matplotlib/doc/devel/documenting_mpl.rst

     .. _faq-backend

-In addition, since underscores are widely used by Sphinx itself, let's prefer hyphens to separate words.
+In addition, since underscores are widely used by Sphinx itself, please use hyphens to separate words.

 Section names, etc
 ==================